Redefining System Suppliers’ IACS UR E26/27 Interpretation Trends in Alignment with Cyber Resilience Principles

 -

-Supplier requirements are reflected not as dedicated manufacturer zones, but as:
+Supplier requirements reflected not as dedicated manufacturer zones, but as logical sub-zones or access control policies

 -